lielu/thyme/README.md

 ### Environment Variables (Alternative)

-You can also configure the application using environment variables, which will override settings in `alarm_config.txt`:
+You can also configure the application using environment variables, which will override settings in `src/alarm_config.txt`:

 ```bash
 # Calendar settings